Ivyson/Embedded-systems/Motors.md

 - Replicate what was done in Example 7 but now have 2 DC Motors: [Example 8](https://www.tinkercad.com/things/fjGeJIgEqkK-example-8?sharecode=wPqFhgQbVfn6luJw6zQBo-MRoZ50qhvMQFQ4LKdr6OU)
 9. Example 9:
 - Make a rotation effect using a LEDs.
 Using the previous schematic for previous examples, just the wiring should not be attached to the motors but the resistors: [Example 9](https://www.tinkercad.com/things/0YqLZR7IFR0-example-9?sharecode=DMMBWM4Tx6OT4wkcu0GDsFE5wLsxHzDUF_HAmVbCn2U)

+10. Extras
+- The Variances that he lightly mentioned were, Use a potentiometer to increase the speed of the motor, if possible, have a design where you implement this, this could be extracted and re-implemented from example 3.

 ## Scope